roccons/HW-Blank-Bootstrap-Theme/readme.md

 ### Setup
 * After installing WordPress, clone this repository within the themes directory and rename the created folder as you wish.
 (It is suggested that you also update your theme's name at the beggining of the `index.css` file)
 * Optional: To use this theme as a starting point for your own Wordpress project repository you may want to delete the hidden `git` directory inside the theme directory, and create a new git repo using `git init`.
-* Run `yarn install` to install bootstrap, browser-sync and many other dependencies (tested with node version 14)
+* Run `npm install` to install bootstrap, browser-sync and many other dependencies (tested with node version 14)
 * Run `composer install`.
 * Create a `.env` by creating a copy of `.env.example` and set LOCAL_DOMAIN with the correct value for your virtual domain.
 * Run `npm run watch` to start watching your files.